Heatherwood and Wexham Park Hospitals NHS Foundation Trust has extended visiting hours in all wards.

-Patients and visitors have really welcomed these more relaxed visiting hours as it makes it much easier for friends and families to visit.
+Patients and visitors have really welcomed the more relaxed open visiting hours as it makes it much easier for friends and families to visit.
 This proves a great benefit for patients in the recovery process, and visitors tell us that it makes visiting much easier to fit in with their work and other commitments.

 We need to have some things in place to ensure that open visiting doesn’t interfere with nursing and clinical needs, and doesn’t adversely affect the quality of any patient’s stay while in hospital.
 We have guidelines in a ‘Code of Conduct’ that we ask all visitors to follow, and this is available on every ward and listed with each department below.